 Thunder Bay also provides you with so much more.
 From places of worship to cultural centres, schools, daycares, hospitals and clinics, you will find everything you need close to campus.

-Must Try Places to Eat: Persian Man for a Persian (Thunder Bay delicacy), Hoito for Pancakes, The Foundry, Sovereign, The Growing Season, Thai Kitchen, Outlaws, Rebel Salad
+Must Try Places to Eat: Persian Man for a Persian (Thunder Bay delicacy), Madhouse, The Foundry, Sovereign Room, The Growing Season, Thai Kitchen, Outlaws, Rebel Salad

-Must See Sights: Live on the Waterfront, Fort William Historical Park, Kakabekka Falls, Ouimet Canyon, Sleeping Giant, The Marina Waterfront, Mount McKay
+Must See Sights: Fort William Historical Park, Kakabeka Falls, Ouimet Canyon, Sleeping Giant, The Marina Waterfront, Mount McKay

 Must Try Outside: Fat Biking at Centennial Park, Ice Fishing, Lake Superior by Sailboat